-Other ways we support social development include circle of friends sessions and small lunch time groups for children who cannot access the school hall due to sensory difficulties.
-We are part of Virgin Care’s Early Help for Mental Health programme, specifically focussing on attachment patterns, relationships and anxiety.
+Other ways we support social development include Circle of Friends sessions and small lunch time groups for children who cannot access the school hall due to sensory difficulties.
+Furthermore, we have been part of Virgin Care’s Early Help for Mental Health programme, and our staff have undergone training focussing on attachment patterns, relationships and anxiety.

 HOW DO WE SECURE SPECIALIST EXPERTISE, EQUIPMENT AND FACILITIES TO SUPPORT PUPILS WITH SEND?

 We are always looking to increase our knowledge and develop our pedagogy and have received whole school training on: Speech, Language and Communication Needs, Autism and Mental Health in the last couple of years.
 We work very closely with a Speech and Language Therapist, who will assess children we refer for speech difficulties or comprehension of language.
 If there are gaps in the child’s learning, they are provided with Speech Therapy, by a qualified Therapist, in school or a Test of Abstract Language Comprehension (TALC) programme is written for them, which we also deliver in school.